Summary of Benefits of Industrial Membership in the CRP Consortium

 3M, Akzo Nobel, Asahi-Kasei, Atofina, ATRP Solutions, Bayer, Boston Scientific Corporation, BYK Chemie, Cabot Corporation, Centro de Investigación en Polimeros, Ciba Specialty Chemicals, Ciba Vision, Ciba Vision Novartis, DIC, Degussa (RohMax Additives), Dionex, DSM, Encapson, Evonik (Degussa RohMax Additives), GE, GIRSA Corporativo SA de CV, Headwaters Technology, Henkel, Kaneka Corporation, Lion Corp., Mitsubishi Chemical, Mitsui Chemicals, Inc., Motorola, Nalco Chemical Company, Nippon Gohsei, Nitto Denko, PPG, Rohner AG, Solvay, Sasol Technology, Teijin Limited, Warwick Effect Polymers, and Zeon Chemicals.

-See also: Summary of Benefits of Membership in the CRP Consortium and Objectives of the CRP Consortium
+See also: Objectives of the CRP Consortium

 Research Contract Agreement (pdf file)